Cyberattack at UnitedHealth subsidiary Change Healthcare affected 100M Americans

 “We continue to notify potentially impacted individuals as quickly as possible, on a rolling basis, given the volume and complexity of the data involved and the review is in its final stages,” UnitedHealth Group said in a statement.

-Minnetonka-based UnitedHealth Group owns UnitedHealthcare, the nation’s largest health insurer, and a fast-growing health services division called Optum, which acquired Change Healthcare for $13 billion in 2022.
+Minnetonka-based UnitedHealth Group owns UnitedHealthcare, the nation’s largest health insurer, and a fast-growing division called Optum, which acquired Change Healthcare for $13 billion in 2022.

-Change Healthcare is involved in processing a large share of all health care claims and payments in the U.S. -- roughly 15 billion health care transactions annually, affecting one in three patient records, according to federal officials.
+Change Healthcare is involved in processing a large share of all health care claims and payments in the U.S. — roughly 15 billion health care transactions annually before the hack, affecting 1 in 3 patient records, according to federal officials.

 The cyberattack forced UnitedHealth Group to shut down Change Healthcare’s system for processing medical claims, which created financial problems for hospitals and clinics across the country.
 For a time, the outage also snarled pharmacy counters, with some patients saying they struggled to fill prescriptions.